-Watching home improvement TV shows like Love it or List it, give the impression that you will not only recoup all of your money on home improvements, including decor, but that you’ll make a tidy profit.
+Watching home improvement TV shows like, give the impression that you will not only recoup all of your money on home improvements, including decor, but that you’ll make a tidy profit.
 Flippers do this all the time.
 The thing is that generally speaking, few projects will recoup 100% ROI, and most that do, only do so because they are changing out very dated, broken, or severely damaged areas.
 In order for this to be successful, flippers also must purchase the home significantly below market value.

 Most homes aren’t purchased significantly below market, and most home improvements are often about personal taste preferences, lifestyle choices, or long term gains (like replacing an old water heater with a tankless option).

 When it comes to home improvement or remodeling projects done for the sake of preparing your home for market, or when you know that you’ll be moving soon, it is best to contact a professional home stager.
 When doing them to live in the home, it is still helpful to know what you may expect as a return on your investment

 Top 10 Home Remodeling Projects

 In the order of the largest to smallest return on investment, here are your top 10 home remodeling projects

 - Garage Door Replacement – 75.7%

 - Window Replacement (Wood) – 73.3%